10 Great Movies in German: Learn German Through Video

 Learn German with Movies: 10 Great Movies for Learning Real German

-German dialects and slang are key to understanding the German language.
-With around 50 dialects, there are between 50 and 250 dialects in Germany.
+German dialects, accent variations, and slang are key to understanding the German language.
+There are between 50 and 250 dialects in Germany.

 One way to acquire an ear for these everyday regionalisms and boost your language skills is to learn German through music.

-However, one of our favorite way to learn real German is through German films.
+However, one of our favorite ways to learn real German is through German films.

 1. Das Boot (The Boat)

-The Story is gripping, tense, and will leave you somewhat claustrophobic.
-Almost all of the movie takes place below sea level.
+The story is gripping and tense and will leave you somewhat claustrophobic.
+Almost the whole movie takes place below sea level.

 2. Lola Rennt (Run Lola Run)